ICVL-BGU/Fragment-Style-Recognition/README.md

 # Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation

-This repository contains all code for training and evaluating the models form our paper "Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation", to be presented in HCII 2025.
+This repository contains all code for training and evaluating the models from our paper "Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation", to be presented in HCII 2025.

 ## Setup
 1. Clone this repository
 2. Install the required dependencies:
 Please run ```bash
 pip install -r requirements.txt```
-3. If you wish to use the poroposed POMPAAF dataset, download it from [here](https://bgu365.sharepoint.com/:f:/s/ICVL/ElyJxN--aONDsd83cVwu4FABsPQqGKrV_3HYb480omJHHA?e=sna8Bh) and place the extracted folders in the `pompaaf/` directory.
+3. If you wish to use the proposed POMPAAF dataset, download it from [here](https://bgu365.sharepoint.com/:f:/s/ICVL/ElyJxN--aONDsd83cVwu4FABsPQqGKrV_3HYb480omJHHA?e=sna8Bh) and place the extracted folders in the `pompaaf/` directory.

 ## Configuration
 Edit the `config.yml` file to set your preferred training and evaluation parameters.
 Key parameters include: